 How to Make Money Blogging: The Quick Overview

 - Sign up for a good hosting company.
 I use GoDaddy and I have since 2012.
-But a lot of people choose to get started with Bluehost because it’s just $3.95 a month for hosting.
+But a lot of people choose to get started with Bluehost because it’s just $3.95 a month for hosting when you choose their annual plan.
 And honestly, that’s really cheap!

 - Select WordPress.org as your blogging platform.
 Choose a theme and set up your design.